Borderliner/Meshki/README.md

 `npm install -g grunt-cli`<br>
 You may need to access root user to install node packages globally.

 Then `cd` into the root folder of the project, and run the command `npm run compile`.
-This will produce files for you in the `dist` folder, which includes both minified and normal versions of Meshki, plus a fonts folder which includes Ubuntu Regular font.
+This will produce files for you in the `dist` folder, which includes both minified and normal versions of Meshki, plus a fonts folder which includes Open Sans Regular font.

 ### What's in the download?